masonmedia/nuxt-netlify-cms/content/articles/2022-01-29-on-not-drinking.md

 A few things I can report after being dry for nearly a year with two kids:

 I sleep maybe a full 100% better.
+I have moderately better focus.
+Or, at minimum, I am not as tired and scattered as I would have been.
+The physical and emotional roller coaster involved in drinking - the excitement, the first beer, the glow, the escapism, the fun, then the fatigue, the crash, the poor sleep, the emotional dive, the hangover, rinse and repeat -- was surprisingly nice to take a break from.
+Not drinking leaves you with no/fewer highs, but also fewer lows -- it mostly just makes things even.
+Your state is kind of level.
+You feel whatever emotional shit you feel, have whatever physical fatigue etc you have, but without the magnifying glass of alcohol.
+I don't get hangovers.
+Obviously, life changing.
+This has also been one of the easiest of the benefits to forget.
+Terrible as hangovers are, once they're over and your promise to never drink again passes, it's easy to get excited about Friday night.